mathjax/MathJax-docs/basic/legacy-accessibility.rst

   * *Safari*.
 The visually-hidden MathML is read out and gets an outline.
 Visual rendering is ignored correctly.
-VoiceOver somtimes drops parts of the equation due to its partial MathML support.
+VoiceOver sometimes drops parts of the equation due to its partial MathML support.
   * *Chrome*.
 The visually-hidden MathML is detected but VoiceOver does not read it correctly (only e.g., "4 items detected; math";